Call 1-800-221-2474 9AM - 6PM or Please

 From the Canal area with one of the UK's largest collections of waterlilies, to Battleston Hill, aglow in spring with rhododendrons, and magnolias, or the Central area, packed with herbaceous plantings, you are sure to find ideas for your own garden.

-Monday May 18 Dover Castle & White Cliffs of Dover/Sissinghurst Gardens
+Monday May 18 White Cliffs of Dover/Sissinghurst Gardens

-Positioned above the famous 'White Cliffs of Dover', the castle site dates back to Roman times.
-Included in the castle tour are visits to tunnels within the white cliffs that were used as a command centre by Sir Winston Churchill during World War 2.
+See the famous 'White Cliffs of Dover'.
 At Sissinghurst, a National Trust property, you see the most beautiful garden in England, created by Vita Sackville-West and her husband, Harold Nicholson.
 Next is the aromatic garden around a slender brick-built castle tower - Sissinghurst is surely the best known and most copied garden in the world.
 Sissinghurst is more than a garden.
 It is a garden in the ruin of an Elizabethan house, set in the middle of its own woods, streams and farmland and with long views on all sides across the fields and meadows of the Kentish landscape.
 When Harold Nicolson, the writer and diplomat, and Vita Sackville-West, poet, novelist and gardener, first came here in 1930, Sissinghurst was dripping in its own inheritance; it had been a medieval manor house and was visited by Queen Elizabeth in the 16th century before falling into ruins and being mistreated for nearly 300 years.
 Dinner with fellow tour members at the hotel.
 (B, D)